Jaroslav Stodola and Dana Stodolová: Crimes

 On 30 April 2002, the spouses asked for water in front of the house of 66-year-old Antonin Král in the village of Měchonice.
 When he opened the door, he was pushed inside the house.
 There, he and his 62-year-old wife Marie were tied up, and each led to a separate room where they were forced to say where they were hiding their money.
 When Marie revealed the locations, both she and her husband were strangled by the Stodolas with a lamp cable.
 The bodies were untied and the gas stove was released.
 Dana walked out of the door with Jaroslav behind her, locking the house and stretching out from the toilet window.
-The dead couple were soon discovered by relatives, whom the neighbors informed of their disappearance.
+The dead couple were soon discovered by relatives, whom the neighbours informed of their disappearance.
 As a preliminary cause of death, suffocation by gas from the stove was determined.
 However, as it could have been a sloppy installation, investigators ordered an autopsy report.
 Although traces of strangulation were noted on the bodies, suffocation was put out as the official cause of death.
-The police also made a number of mistakes in the investigation, especially with ignoring the opinion of forensics experts.
+The police also made a number of mistakes in the investigation, especially by ignoring the opinion of forensics experts.

 Another murder was committed by Dana, without her husband being involved.
-On 14 September 2002, she traveled to Jindřichův Hradec in search of a job and accommodation, before going towards Kardašova Řečice.
+On 14 September 2002, she travelled to Jindřichův Hradec in search of a job and accommodation, before going towards Kardašova Řečice.
 There she met 78-year-old Maria Čondlová, whose trust was won by the story of being a victim of the floods in Prague.
 The woman let Dana sleep in her house, and when she came from shopping the next day, she caught her visitor searching for her.
 Dana attacked the woman, overcoming her and tying her to a chair.
 She then demanded that Čondlová tell her where she keeps her money.
-When she refused, Dana put a gag in her mouth, and hit her twice on the head with a roller pin before stabbing in the chest four times.
+When she refused, Dana put a gag in her mouth and hit her twice on the head with a roller pin before stabbing her in the chest four times.
 Afterwards, she searched through the house, cleaned it and then slept there for another night.
 Police investigated this case from the beginning as a murder, and even though they received a description of the offender, the search for her identity proved unsuccessful.